African Meatballs

 Some nice ground beef, garlic cloves, egg, seasoning cubes, onions, parsley, breadcrumbs, salt and, white pepper.
 Now let me tell you something about breadcrumbs: you could substitute with crushed butter crackers.
 They are amazing!

-All you need to do is chop your parsley, garlic, and onion then dump all the ingredients into a large bowl.
+All you need to do is chop your parsley, garlic, and onion, then add all the ingredients, including the ground meat and bread crumbs (or small bread cubes), into a large mixing bowl.
+You could replace the beef with ground turkey if you like.
+White or black pepper works here perfectly.

 Mix them until they marry completely.

 Okay, I use an ice cream scoop to scoop out portions of the mixture evenly.
-You could just use your hands and mold into balls directly if you want.
+You can simply use your hands to mould them into small round balls directly if you prefer.

-Now heat up some oil and fry away, baby!
+Now heat up some vegetable oil and fry away, baby!

 The meatballs are ready when they are no longer pink in the middle.
 They should be brown to the core.
 Remove them and place on a paper towel.